Lyrrad/multidrive/README.md

 ## Planned features
 Support for Amazon Cloud Drive and Dropbox is planned.
-Support for moving files and folders from one service to another.
 Support for setting modification dates is planned for services that support it.
-It currently sets the modification date for Google Drive.
+It currently sets the modification date for Google Drive files.
 Support for handling quota errors.
 When downloading/uploading folders, if overwrite is disabled, check to see if there are any file conflicts before starting operations
 Support keeping track of last modified time on platforms that support it (Supported for Google Drive, limited support on Amazon Cloud Drive and Microsoft OneDrive).